we4sel/we4sel.github.io/js8opsuggestions.md

    - Rarely logged

-		    **Example**: HB/ACKs from my station at 15w and the 5 automatic responses.
+		    E.G. HB/ACKs from my station at 15w
+		         and the 5 automatic responses.
 		    TX 14:41:00 - (1100) - WE4SEL: HB AUTO RELAY SPOT EM54 ⣿
 		    RX 4:41:29 - (545) - AF5AV: WE4SEL ACK +01 ⣿
 		    RX 14:41:30 - (654) - KV4ATV: WE4SEL ACK +00 ⣿